yuval-beiser/algo-trading/allcode.md

 crossind1 = true
 and
 crossind2 = true
 //and
 //close > lastExitPrice
 Then
 begin
-Sell longbuyingPower Shares Next Bar at Market;
+Sell Next Bar at Market;
 crossind3 = true;
-Alert("MNQ Momentum Model - Exit Long 1");
+Alert("MNQ Reversal Model - Exit Long 1");
 end;

-//close long position with trail start moving after large profit in the first bar from entry if marketposition = 1 //there is long position open and
+//close long position with trail start moving after large profit if marketposition = 1 //there is long position open and
 (close/entryprice-1)*100 >= largeMinProfit